ASPICE® : from Training to Certification

 ASPICE for system makers

-• Primary: covers all the production part of the project starting with the acquisition group for commercial agreements and environment aspects; and then the production with supplier’s management if required, system and software development.
-These two last groups are presented through V-cycle, which is common in software development.
-In parenthesis, they are also present in the ISO26262 part 4 and part 6.
+- Primary: encompasses the entire production part of the project, starting with the acquisition group for commercial agreements and environmental aspects.
+It then extends to production, involving supplier management if required, along with system and software development.
+These last two groups follow the V-cycle, a common practice in software development.
+In Version V4.0 of ASPICE, it also includes HW engineering and ML engineering.

-• Supporting: Anything that is not a product but required to have a good product will be in this category.
-These support aspects are then generic for software development, such as configuration management, change control, quality management, documentation, etc. These principles are well known in the software industry and required a simple adaptation to comply with the ASPICE requirements.
-As for the last category, some of them are covered in ISO 26262 part 8.
+- Supporting: Anything not constituting a product but vital for a high-quality product falls into this category.
+Supporting aspects here are generic for product (system, software, hardware, machine learning) development, including configuration management, change control, quality management, documentation, etc. These principles are well-established in the software industry and require simple adaptation to comply with ASPICE requirements.
+Some elements from this category are covered in ISO 26262 part 8.

-• Organizational: Every project needs a minimum of organization, ASPICE concentrates this category on this aspect.
-It will then develop processes regarding management (including risk management) and improvement and reuse processes.
+- Organizational: Every project requires a minimum level of organization, and ASPICE concentrates on this aspect within this category.
+It involves the development of processes related to management (including risk management) and improvement and reuse processes.

 ASPICE, based on these categories and groups, gives processes base practices in details and the applying company shall demonstrate compliance to them.
 Therefore, they are part of the performance indicators.
 In addition to these indicators, the generic practices will be part of the capability indicators.
 The assessor will use both indicators to validate and conclude the capability level from level 0 incomplete process to level 5 innovating process.